Skip to main content

 The age-related decline in sex hormones precipitates a shift in this homeostatic balance, leading to a pro-atherogenic and pro-inflammatory state.
 Hormonal optimization protocols are, at their core, an attempt to reverse this shift by restoring key signaling molecules to a state of youthful physiology.
 The evidence for this approach is found in the molecular biology of the cardiovascular system itself.

 Recent meta-analyses of randomized controlled trials have provided substantial data on the cardiovascular safety of testosterone replacement therapy.
-A 2024 analysis published in Progress in Cardiovascular Diseases reviewed 30 trials and found no increase in risk or all-cause mortality among men with hypogonadism receiving TRT.
+A 2024 analysis published in Progress in Cardiovascular Diseases reviewed 30 trials and found no increase in cardiovascular disease risk or all-cause mortality among men with hypogonadism receiving TRT.

 In fact, some evidence points toward a protective effect.
 A separate meta-analysis highlighted a significant reduction in major adverse cardiovascular events (MACE) in men undergoing TRT.
 These findings challenge earlier, more cautious perspectives and ground the discussion in a growing body of clinical evidence.